eduardozamudio/retail_challenge/README.md

 ## Conclusions

-In particular, for 'The future' section of the challenge, I think that further analysis sections within notebooks obey to this end and can be resumed as follows:
+In particular, 'Further analysis' sections within notebooks aim to give answers to 'the future' section of this test challenge.
+Further analysis can be resumed as follows:

 * Multidimensional data structures, such as OLAP cubes and [datamarts](https://en.wikipedia.org/wiki/Data_mart) can be very helpful to empower non technical users
 * Despite of the ad-hoc data preprocessing sections developed for this challenge, they must be defined as standarized [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) processes.